Table of Contents

 No one expects to get sued, but it happens all the time.
 You spend your life working hard for your retirement savings and don’t want to lose them to a lawsuit.
 Fortunately, you can keep your retirement accounts protected by staying proactive.

-At Blake Harris Law, our experienced asset protection attorneys aim to help you protect your assets from lawsuits.
+At Blake Harris Law, our experienced asset protection attorney aim to help you protect your assets from lawsuits.
 Below, we explain the federal protection law surrounding the different types of retirement accounts.
 Continue reading to learn if you need to take any steps to secure your individual retirement account.

 Generally, most IRAs are protected from creditors, though a few exceptions might put your funds at risk.
 In 2005, the U.S. Supreme Court added federal protection to traditional IRAs and Roth IRAs to a “reasonably necessary” extent.
 If your retirement accounts have funds above this reasonable amount, you may suffer a monetary penalty to your retirement funds during a lawsuit.